nicoboyce/nicoboycedotcom/music.md

 **Things on rotation at the moment:**

-* 100 Gecs
-* Millionaire - Outside the Simian Flock
-* Have A Nice Life - Deathconsciousness
-* Divide & Dissolve
+* 100 Gecs (hectic queer chaos, swapping medication with your friends, standing in line for the club and realising your shoes don't match)
+* Mark Lanegan Band - Here Comes That Weird Chill (post grunge hard blues, running away from your problems, finding out that your real problems were the ones you brought with you)
+* Monolord - Rust (somehow more Cathedral than Sleep)

 **Upcoming gigs:**

+* Brant Bjork Trio

+**Recent live shows:**

 * Fu Manchu

-**Recent live shows:**

 * Massive Attack, also Killer Mike
 * Sunn O))) (and amazing support Jesse Sykes)
 * Brant Bjork, Mondo Generator, &c